napframework/nap-docs/app/manual/06_rendering.md

 Color2 			| in_Color2			|
 Color2 			| in_Color2			|

-Uniforms {#uniforms}
+Uniforms {#material_uniforms}
 -----------------------

 Uniforms are shader input 'values' that can be set using the material interface.
 Every material stores a value for each uniform in the shader.
 It is allowed to have more uniforms in the material than the shader.
 This is similar to vertex attributes with one major exception: not every uniform in the shader needs to be present in the material.
 If there is no matching uniform, a default uniform will be created internally.
 Every uniform can be accessed by client code and changed at runtime through the material instance interface.
-Consider the following `font.frag` shader example:
+Consider the following *font.frag* shader example:

 ```
 #version 450 core